Eliel512/libanga-dedicace/README.md

 - **400 Bad Request:** If the request body is invalid or missing required fields.
 - **403 Forbidden:** If the user is not a seller and lacks permission to create options.
 - **500 Internal Server Error:** For server-side errors during database operations.

 ---

-Here is the detailed documentation for the `dedication.router.js` file, which deals with the **dedications** created when users order an option proposed by a seller.
-The documentation includes endpoints, request details, and error handling for the **Libanga Dedication API**.

----